kevin-ch-day/Rotterdam/ANDROID_ANALYSIS_SETUP.md

   from analysis import analyze_apk analyze_apk("myapp.apk")
   ```
-  This will generate a simple report in the `analysis/` directory.
+  This will generate a simple report under `output/<timestamp>/`.
+  Optional helpers such as YARA, Androguard, or certificate checks are
+  skipped if their modules are missing.
+The analyzer prints neutral lines like
+  ``Optional feature unavailable: YARA scanning -- skipping`` so execution
+  continues.
+Install `yara-python`, `androguard`, or `cryptography` to enable
+  these features.
 - Use the CLI to list running processes on a connected device for quick
   runtime inspection before deeper analysis.